alicemunsal/dohex/DoHex2.md

 ### Messaging And Scheduling

 Messaging and scheduling are essential concepts for this architecture.
-Event bus is the most preferred co  Therefore they should be directly injected to the **app** constructor instead of an adapter.
+Event bus is the most preferred communication model for components and scheduler incentives developers to think asynchronously  Therefore they should be directly injected to the **app** constructor instead of an adapter.

 ## Project Structure